tomasmark79/DotNameCppFree/README.md

 .init/initializers/MakeFreeClone.sh init
 ```

-2. Hooks will automatically sync local and remote free repositories during commit and push.
+2. Hooks will automatically sync local and remote free repositories during **commit** and **push** operations.

 3. Commits will update **README.md** to add "Free" to relevant strings.

 4. Customize exclusions with **--exclude='fileOrFolderEtc** in the **.init/initializers/MakeFreeClone.sh**.

+> Since May 29, 2025, individual commit messages are also copied to the free repositories.

 #### Stop Automatic Sync Free Clone of Clone